billchaison/Linux-Trix/README.md

 ## >> Brute-forcing OpenSSH private keys in bash

 Uses ssh-keygen in multiple background processes to attempt password guesses from a wordlist.
-It's not fast, but since there are limited attack tools for this problem it's better than nothing.
+It's not fast, especially for bcrypt kdf, but since there are limited attack tools for this problem it's better than nothing.

 Example script `ssh-keybrute.sh`<br />
 ```bash